 - Miss Saigon is the Opera Madame Butterfly IN The Vietnam War, WITH A MORE SYMPATHETIC MALE LEAD!

 - RENT is the Opera La Bohème IN THE LATE '80s, WITH AIDS, AND LGBT THEMES!

 - In turn, the off-Broadway revival updates the setting to the "end of the millenium"(early 2000's).

-- The Threepenny Opera is The Beggar's Opera IN GERMAN, in Victorian or Edwardian times AND Darker and Edgier!
+- The Threepenny Opera is The Beggar's Opera in Victorian or Edwardian times (and Darker and Edgier).

 - Die Heilige Johanna der Schlachthöfe takes Schiller's Jungfrau von Orleans and transports her to the 20th century Chicago of Upton Sinclair's The Jungle.

 - Schwejk im Zweiten Weltkrieg (The Good Soldier Shvejk in World War 2) transports Jaroslav Hasek's Good Soldier Svejk from World War One to World War II.

 - The Caucasian Chalk Circle takes an Chinese play based on a story of Judge Bao (which had already been translated into European languages, adapted into various plays and operas, and which Brecht himself had also transposed to his native Augsburg at the time of the Thirty Years' War in The Augsburg Chalk Circle) and transforms it into a play within a play performed just after the end of World War 2 in Georgia (the one in the Caucasus, obviously).

 - Brigadoon borrows its plot (without acknowledgment) from the obscure 19th-century German short story "Germelshausen", setting it IN THE SCOTTISH HIGHLANDS!